 On 15 August 2016, the 351 potted cuttings were moved out of the chambers and into a greenhouse where the initial day temperature was 18.5 ± 1.5 °C and night temperature was 16.75 ± 1.25 °C. After the first week, the temperatures were slowly raised to 25.5 ± 2.5 °C during the day and lowered to 10 °C at night.
 The cuttings were pruned the day they were removed from dormancy so that each cutting had two spurs and each spur had two nodes.
 Then, the diameter of each spur and node and the distance between the two nodes on each spur were measured with calipers.

-Twice a week, beginning 22 August, each plant’s development was recorded using the modified Eichorn-Lorenz scale {Coombe, 1995 #64} (REFERENCE) and soil moisture was measured with a probe in three locations in each pot.
+Twice a week, beginning 22 August, each plant’s development was recorded using the modified Eichorn-Lorenz scale {Coombe, 1995 #64} and soil moisture was measured with a probe in three locations in each pot.
 Each spur was kept at two shoots, but only the dominant shoot on each spur had observations recorded.
 Each shoot was trained up a stake for support.

 The plants underwent budbreak (EL 4) between 17 August and 6 September (mean = 29 August) and leafout (EL 7) between 22 August and 22 September (mean = 4 September).
 All plants had at least one bud that burst, but two plants never leafed out.
 The first inflorescence formed on 5 September, and 51 plants eventually reached this stage (EL 12), though only 26 were of the varieties pre-selected for the experiment.